-Goosehead Insurance, Inc. is offering shares of its Class A common stock.
+Goosehead Insurance, Inc. is offering 8,530,000 shares of its Class A common stock.

 This is our initial public offering and no public market exists for our Class A common stock.
-We anticipate that the initial public offering price will be between \$ and \$ per share.
+We anticipate that the initial public offering price will be between \$14.00 and \$16.00 per share.

 Upon completion of this offering, Goosehead Insurance, Inc. will have two classes of common stock.
-The Class A common stock offered hereby will have one vote per share and the Class B common stock will have 10 votes per share.
-Upon completion of this offering, the Pre-IPO LLC Members (as defined herein), including Mr. Mark E. Jones, our Chairman and Chief Executive Officer, and certain other members of management, will hold shares of Class B common stock that will entitle them to % (or % if the underwriters exercise their option to purchase additional shares of Class A common stock in full) of the combined voting power of our common stock and will hold at least a majority of the combined voting power of our common stock so long as the Pre-IPO LLC Members own at least 10% of the aggregate number of outstanding shares of our common stock.
-As a result, during this period the Pre-IPO LLC Members will be able to control any action requiring the general approval of our stockholders, including the election of our board of directors, the adoption of amendments to our certificate of incorporation and by-laws and the approval of any merger or sale of us or substantially all of our assets.
+Both the Class A common stock offered hereby will have one vote per share and the Class B common stock will have one vote per share.
+Upon completion of this offering, the Pre-IPO LLC Members (as defined herein), including Mr. Mark E. Jones, our Chairman and Chief Executive Officer, will hold 76% (or 73% if the underwriters exercise their option to purchase additional shares of Class A common stock in full) of the combined voting power of our common stock.
+As a result, the Pre-IPO LLC Members will be able to control any action requiring the general approval of our stockholders, including the election of our board of directors, the adoption of amendments to our certificate of incorporation and by-laws and the approval of any merger or sale of us or substantially all of our assets.